dillon-smith/Understanding-Spring/Spring-Framework.md

 }
 ```

-We have updated our ```findById``` method to create an OracleDataSource object, and configured it with our URL, user, and password.
+We have updated our ```findById``` method to create a DataSource object, and configured it with our URL, user, and password.

 What if later we needed to update this repository with another method of locating Movies?
 Your code might look something like this:
 ```